 Eligibility Criteria and Application Process

-Each student may apply for each of the three MBLA scholarships offered: The Honorable Justice Roderick L. Ireland Leadership and Juvenile Advocacy Award ($1,500), The Honorable Reginald Lindsay Public Service Award ($1,000), and the Fletcher “Flash” Wiley MBLA Legacy Award (up to $10,000).
+Each student may apply for each of the three MBLA scholarships offered: The Honorable Justice Roderick L. Ireland Leadership and Juvenile Advocacy Award ($2,000), The Honorable Reginald Lindsay Public Service Award ($1,000), and the Fletcher “Flash” Wiley MBLA Legacy Award (two (2) students, up to $5,000).
 Although students may apply for more than one scholarship, no student will be awarded more than one scholarship in any given year.

 Applicants for the Honorable Reginald Lindsay Public Service Scholarship Award must: